- Focus and Scope

 Publishing Ethics

-The publisher journal editors take all possible misconducts seriously.
-The Editors, authors or readers can forward their concerns to the journal if they find out that the description in a submitted article may constitute an academic fraud, research misconduct or publication malpractice.
-The concerns or complaints on the possible allegations submitted to the journal will be dealt with promptly and appropriately according to the procedure set out in the COPE flowchart on complaints.
-The complainant may direct all inquiries and correspondence to the publisher at editorial-irr@enpress-publisher.com.
+The publisher’s journal editors take all possible misconducts seriously.
+The editors, authors, or readers can forward their concerns to the publisher if a research work may involve academic fraud, research misconduct, or publication malpractice.
+Concerns or complaints submitted to the publisher on possible allegations will be dealt with promptly and appropriately according to the procedure set out in the COPE flowchart on complaints.
+The complainant may direct all inquiries and correspondence to the publisher at editorial@enpress-publisher.com.

-Imaging and Rediation Research (IRR) adopts a zero-tolerance policy concerning any academic misconducts and ethical violations in research and publication regardless of the severity of these issues.
-The violations include plagiarism, falsification of research, data fabrication, submitting manuscripts of others as one’s own, submission of same manuscript to different publication venues at the same time and breached intellectual property rights.
+EnPress Publisher adopts a zero-tolerance policy concerning any academic misconducts and ethical violations in research and publication regardless of the severity of these issues.
+Violations include plagiarism, falsification of research, data fabrication, submitting manuscripts of others as one’s own, submission of the same manuscript to different publication venues at the same time, and breached intellectual property rights.
 In cases of suspected misconduct and ethical violation, a panel will be formed to investigate the allegation.
-If the allegation is supported by evidence, the submitted manuscript in question will be declined for consideration in the journal and all authors will be informed in this regard.
+If the allegation is supported by evidence, the submitted manuscript in question will be declined for consideration in the journal and all authors will be informed of the decision.
 A retraction initiated by authors or by the journal is required to take place if the paper has already been published, and the retraction will be made public.
-Authors of the work in question will receive the panel’s Decision via email and all appeals regarding the decision will have to be made to the publisher at editorial-irr@enpress-publisher.com within 30 days of the decision date.
+Authors of the work in question will receive the panel’s decision via email and all appeals regarding the decision will have to be made to the publisher via email to editorial@enpress-publisher.com within 30 days of the decision date.

 Erratum

-All publisher-introduced changes are highlighted to the author at the proof stage and any errors are ideally identified by the author and corrected by the publisher before final publication.
-Any errors in published articles discovered by readers, authors, editors, etc., please contact the journal editor.
+All publisher-introduced changes are highlighted to authors at the proof stage and any errors are ideally identified by authors and corrected by the publisher before the final publication.
+For any errors in published articles discovered by readers, authors, editors, et al., please contact the journal editor.

 It should be noted that errors made by editors are called erratum, and errors made by authors are called corrigendum.
 However, erratum and corrigendum have no influence on the research logic and the correctness of the results.

-EnPress Publisher will only instigate an erratum or corrigendum to a published article after receiving approval and instructions from the editor.
+EnPress Publisher will only issue an erratum or corrigendum for a published article after receiving approval and instructions from the editor.

 Withdrawal

-If authors change their mind and decide not to pursue publication of papers with the journal, they must write a letter addressed to our editors at editorial-irr@enpress.com, explaining the reason(s) of submission withdrawal.
-Consents of all co-authors must be obtained for author-initiated submission withdrawal.
-The decision to withdraw a submission would eventually rest with the editors, including the Editor-in-Chief.
+If authors change their mind and decide not to pursue publication of their paper with the journal, they must write a letter addressed to the journal editors, explaining the reason(s) of the submission withdrawal.
+Consent of all co-authors must be obtained for author-initiated submission withdrawal.
+The decision to withdraw a submission will eventually rest with the journal editors, including the Editor-in-Chief.

-It is relatively more difficult to withdraw a paper that has been processed for peer-review or is under peer-review compared to withdrawing a new submission because the editors and reviewers have expended much time and energy in editorial process and manuscript evaluation, respectively.
-To withdraw a paper that has been processed for peer-review, authors should clearly argue their case on scientific reasons; only valid and sound reasons will be accepted.
-He/she would be required to pay a penalty fee (USD 200).
-Authors are advised to keep in mind that an article should only be withdrawn if the authors detect significant error or flaws, as it is not an acceptable practice to withdraw an article after it has been sent for peer review.
-Once the approval of submission withdrawal is granted, the submission will be removed from the journal’s online submission system, and a confirmation email of submission withdrawal will be sent to the authors.
-The withdrawal process is considered to be complete once the author receives a confirmation of withdrawal from the Journal Editorial Office.
+It is relatively more difficult to withdraw a paper that has been processed for peer review or is undergoing peer review compared with withdrawing a new submission because the editors and reviewers have expended much time and energy in the editorial process and manuscript evaluation, respectively.
+To withdraw a paper that has been processed for peer review, authors should clearly argue their case on scientific reasons; only valid and sound reasons will be accepted.
+Authors will also be required to pay a penalty fee (USD200).
+Authors are advised to keep in mind that an article should only be withdrawn if the authors detect significant errors or flaws, as it is not an acceptable practice to withdraw an article after it has been sent for peer review.
+Once the approval for submission withdrawal is granted, the submission will be removed from the journal’s online submission system, and a confirmation email of submission withdrawal will be sent to the authors.
+The withdrawal process is considered to be complete once authors receive the confirmation of withdrawal from the journal’s editorial office.

-Submission withdrawal is also possible for accepted papers that have not been formally published, including the newly accepted papers and Articles in Press.
+Submission withdrawal is also possible for accepted papers that have not been formally published, including newly accepted papers and articles in press.

-Authors should note that any amounts of paid Article Processing Charge will not be refunded if their accepted papers or Articles in Press are withdrawn on the grounds of academic misconducts and ethical violations in research and publication.
+Authors should note that the paid Article Processing Charges will not be refunded if their article is retracted or withdrawn on the grounds of academic misconduct and ethical violation in research and publication.

 Disclaimer